 It was during a trip to NYC to serve as a Mission Housing Intern Coordinator during one summer off from teaching that Tonya visited Graffiti Church and volunteered a few days at our summer program for kids.
 Soon after, Tonya moved to NYC and became Graffiti’s Associate Children’s Director; and in 2015, she transitioned into our Children’s Director role.
 Tonya holds a Bachelor of Science in Human Development and Family Sciences from The University of Texas at Austin and an M. Ed. in Elementary Education from Texas State University.

-Patrick first became involved with Graffiti on a mission trip with his home church, First Baptist Church Georgetown Texas.
+Patrick first became involved with Graffiti on a mission trip with his home church, First Baptist Church Georgetown, Texas.
 After spending much of his adulthood in international and short-term missions, he knew “Missions” would always be a passion of his.
-Now, living in Manhattan with his wife Kelsie, he has returned to Graffiti to help as the Missions Director and the Youth Director.
-Patrick enjoys eating cupcakes, tacos, and cheesecake.
+Now, living in Brooklyn with his wife Kelsie and son Ari, he serves as the Missions Director and the Youth Director at Graffiti 1 and interim Director at Graffiti 3.
+Patrick enjoys eating tacos, cupcakes, and cheesecake.

 Phyllis has volunteered at Graffiti for over 30 years through her church in Wilton, CT.
 After her retirement in 2007, she volunteered to be the Director of Development for Graffiti.
 Phyllis received her undergraduate degree from Auburn University in Alabama, and her Master’s Degree from Fairfield University in Connecticut.
 She is instrumental in helping Graffiti continue to serve and grow, always looking for new ways to extend our reach.